parmegv/leap_doc/README.md

 Markdown is rendered using RDiscount, Textile is rendered using RedCloth, and RST is rendered using docutils.
 Markdown is recommended, because it supports table of contents, although the markup is limited.

+There are a couple options to preview your source files without needing to run the web server:

+* Markdown preview for Chrome: https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd
+* Markdown preview for Sublime: https://github.com/revolunet/sublimetext-markdown-preview

 Setting page properties
 ---------------------------------